Tylerstratford/codepattern-app/README.md

 ```
 ## Features:
 ```
+* Following SOLID & MVC design Principles
-*Calling data from the API
+* Retrieving data/products and displaying from the API
-*Creating two different product types and storing them in the database
+* Creating two different product types and storing them in the database
 ```

 ## Project setup